Alejogb1/job-board/blog-data/how-do-i-train-custom-object-detection-with-a-tfrecord-file.md

 id: "how-do-i-train-custom-object-detection-with-a-tfrecord-file"
 ---

-Right then, let’s tackle this.
-I recall a rather intricate project a few years back, involving drone imagery analysis for agricultural assessments.
+Right then I recall a rather intricate project a few years back, involving drone imagery analysis for agricultural assessments.
 We needed to identify specific types of crop damage, and pre-trained models just weren't cutting it.
 Creating a custom object detection model trained with tfrecord files was absolutely crucial for that project’s success.
 So, let me walk you through the process, based on what I’ve learned along the way.

 The core idea is that you're not just tossing image files at your model.
 Tfrecord files provide a structured, efficient way to store and access your training data – think of them as highly optimized containers for your images and their corresponding bounding box annotations.
 This process involves a few distinct steps, and I’ll outline each with a bit of explanation and a code snippet to make it more tangible.